thomaskrampe/Alfred/README.md

 ![][3]

 # Bonus
 Some people won't pay for an Alfred license, (which is not waisted money believe me) so I add the macOS workflows for Shorten URL and MD Link as well.
 Keep in mind these workflows are not signed and you can use them as provided.
 On the other hand, you can create your own worklows with Automator.
-I provide Screenshots for th Automator stuff in the subfolder as well.
+I provide Screenshots for the Automator stuff in the subfolder as well.

 ![][6]